jiangyc2024/NumCSE/CodeExpert/nmcse/readme.md

 Once in a while, you will want to clean up excess images and containers, especially during container development.
 For this, use `clean.sh`.
 This is a tentative clean-up process.
 For a more agressive version, consult `docker image ls` and `docker image rm`.

+### Troubleshooting

+There are some environment variables in cx that may impact the containers behavior in non-obvious ways.
+For example, increasing MAXFILESIZE was necessary for writing files for the test action.
+See [here](https://docs.expert.ethz.ch/lecturers/#environment-variables).

 ## Scripts directory

 As of now, we do not make use of the default `scripts` directory for Code Expert environments, which can be specified for an image.
 We leave those to the default.
 The actions in the `scripts` directory will be overridden by our assignments.